-It is located on the lower Kinta Benua River, the longest and widest river system on the island, comprising Sungai Bangat all the way up north and Sungai Bedaun towards the west.
+It is located on the lower Kinta Benua River, the longest and widest river network on the island, comprising Sungai Bangat all the way up north and Sungai Bedaun towards the west.

-Within the area is the Kina Benuwa Mangrove Forest reserve, home to some 16 mangrove species from 7 different families, including Rhizophora apiculata (Bakau minyak), Rhizophora mucronata (Bakau kurap) and Sonneratia ovata (Gedabu).
+Within the area is the Kinabenuwa Mangrove Forest reserve, home to some 16 mangrove species from 7 different families, including Rhizophora apiculata (Bakau minyak), Rhizophora mucronata (Bakau kurap) and Sonneratia ovata (Gedabu).

-The wetland and forest reserve is located along Jalan Kinabenuwa, near the Ba San Miao Temple.
+The wetland and forest reserve is located along Jalan Kinabenuwa, about 2 km from the Ba San Miao Temple.